 Spiritual Predators and Manipulators

 The information I share with you is with the intention to share lessons, mistakes, and truths learned from my own experience on my path of Indigenous self-rediscovery.
-This particular piece is written in hopes that it can guide you in having awareness of, and protecting yourself against, spiritual manipulators & predators, whether they be organization leaders or “spiritual leaders/elders.“ Inexperienced and eager learners in the Indigenous community make for the best prey by spiritual predators and manipulators.
-It is my sincere desire for you to avoid being taken advantage of or being discouraged from participating in positive healing Indigenous activities.
+This piece is written in hopes that it can guide in protecting yourself against, spiritual/cultural manipulators & predators, whether they be organization leaders or “spiritual leaders/elders.“ Inexperienced and eager learners in the Indigenous community make for the best prey by these spiritual predators.
+It is my sincere desire for you to avoid being taken advantage of and also being discouraged from participating in positive healing Indigenous activities.

 While these guidelines would be helpful to anyone they would probably be most beneficial to Chicanos or others who are in the midst of reclaiming their Indigenous identity.
 These protective guidelines will focus on spiritual predators in the native community but can also be used to protect against manipulators in general.

-The scenario is generally this: experienced or popular organizers who have gained some type of notoriety usually by way of association with a popular organization, spiritual circle, or “medicine person,” use their inferred superiority (even tho they will disguise it in “humble” indigenous wisdom buzzwords) as a platform to manipulate generous, sincere, and eager spirits.
+The scenario is generally this: experienced or popular organizers who have gained some type of notoriety usually by way of association with a popular organization, spiritual circle, medicine person, or social media platform, use their inferred superiority (even tho they will disguise it in “humble” indigenous wisdom buzzwords) or seemingly exclusive knowledge as a platform to manipulate generous, sincere, and eager spirits.

 As much as one would like to hold legendary organizations or people in the highest of ideals, the fact is that they are human just like the rest of us.
-People have different wounds and illnesses, emotional, physical, spiritual, or otherwise.
+We all have different wounds, shortcomings, and coping mechanisms, and emotional, physical, spiritual challenges.
 Just because one has a lot of knowledge, experience, or some spiritual skill does not mean they are perfect and as such you should not put them on a pedestal.

 For Mexica(n) Natives, much of our enlightenment and strides in reclaiming our Indigenous ways has come via the generosity and guidance of “Northern” or U.S. area Indigenous nations.
 In this process we often start to emulate our Northern relatives’ mannerisms, styles of being, and adjust to new protocols or ways of addressing people.
 There is nothing wrong with this if we are aligning ourselves with good indigenous ways and habits.
 The problem comes when we start to sacrifice our own uniqueness and personal freedoms to try to fit in or impress.